aashrithapasunuru/Cybersecurity_AI_Assisted_Homelab/AI_Assisted_SOC_investigation_lab/readme.md

 # Lab 1 — Network Security Monitoring & Traffic Analysis

-A hands-on SOC lab focused on **security monitoring, alert detection, log analysis, incident investigation, automation, and AI-assisted cybersecurity analysis**.
+A hands-on cybersecurity lab focused on **network security monitoring, traffic analysis, firewall monitoring, reconnaissance detection, and AI-assisted investigation**.

-This lab simulates a basic SOC workflow using network, endpoint, firewall, SIEM, and AI-assisted investigation techniques.
+This lab simulates a basic SOC investigation using an isolated virtual network environment.

 ---

 ## 🎯 Objective

-The main objective of this lab is to practice how a SOC analyst investigates a security event from detection to final assessment.
+The main objective of this lab is to practice how a SOC analyst monitors and investigates network activity from detection to final assessment.

 The lab focuses on:

-- Establishing a network baseline
+* Establishing a network baseline
+* Understanding normal network communication
-- Generating controlled security activity
+* Generating controlled network activity
-- Detecting suspicious activity
-- Collecting security logs
-- Investigating alerts
-- Correlating security events
+* Monitoring firewall activity
+* Analyzing network traffic
+* Investigating suspicious connections
+* Identifying reconnaissance activity
-- Assessing security risk
+* Assessing security risk
-- Using AI to assist investigation
+* Using AI to assist investigation
-- Validating AI-generated findings
+* Validating AI-generated findings
-- Documenting the investigation
+* Documenting the investigation

 ---